streamflow-finance/js-sdk/packages/stream/README.md

   cliffAmount: new BN(100000000000), // Amount unlocked at the "cliff" timestamp.
   amountPerPeriod: new BN(5000000000), // Release rate: how many tokens are unlocked per each period.
   name: "Transfer to Jane Doe.", // The stream name/subject.
-  canTopup: false, // FALSE for vesting contracts, TRUE for streams.
+  canTopup: false, // setting to FALSE will effectively create a vesting contract.
   cancelableBySender: true, // Whether or not sender can cancel the stream.
   cancelableByRecipient: false, // Whether or not recipient can cancel the stream.
   transferableBySender: true, // Whether or not sender can transfer the stream.